aslapi/Professional-Portfolio-LaPierre/README.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
 There are no installation steps required for this project.
-Simply click the link provided: XXXXXX or you can clone the repository titled Professional-Portfolio-LaPierre and launch the index.html file in your default browser.
+Simply click the link provided: https://aslapi.github.io/Professional-Portfolio-LaPierre/ or you can clone the repository titled Professional-Portfolio-LaPierre and launch the index.html file in your default browser.

 ## Usage